Candice-Leigh-King/our-whereabouts-website/_posts/2022-12-13-how-to-prepare-for-your-us-southwest-road-trip.md

       <h2><strong>1.
 Decide what you want to see &amp; what you want to
-      do:</strong></h2><p>You'll want to see everything, but it's not always possible and it's better to concentrate on one or two areas and not regret staying somewhere longer &amp; therefore want to go back in the future.</p><p>&nbsp;</p><h2><strong>2.
+      do:</strong></h2><p>You'll want to see everything, but it's not always possible and it's better to concentrate on one or two areas and not regret staying somewhere longer &amp; therefore want to go back in the future.
+      Each state is unique and has so much to offer.
+Besides cities and national parks there are also state parks and hidden gems to explore.</p><p>&nbsp;</p><h2><strong>2.
 Calculate the time needed to
       drive:</strong></h2><p>Know that the US is a very large place &amp;
       getting around from one place to another can take a few hours, even if on the map they look close by.
-Calculate how far away it is from where you're staying to the places you are visiting and decide how much driving you want to do per day.</p>
+Calculate how far away it is from where you're staying to the places you are visiting and decide how much driving you want to do per day.
+You'll have to "kill" some days on driving if you're not taking flights.</p>
   - _section-type: blog-cover-image
     blog-cover_image: /uploads/2022_Utah/20221009_074600.jpg
   - _section-type: blog-textarea
     textarea_html: >-
       <h2><strong>3.
+Navigation:</strong></h2><p>My best tip is download the
-Maps:</strong></h2><p>Pay for the Alltrails Pro plan, it is
-      worth it.</p><p>Before you leave for the day, download the maps of all the hikes you plan on doing that day because most places don't have reception and you can start losing reception as early as an hour away from the destination.
-Now, most places do have signs on the trail, and as long as you know which trails to follow you are okay, but not all have signs and if you don't have a map you CAN get lost!</p><p>For instance, Birthing Cave in Sedona has no signs and we got lost</p><p>&nbsp;</p><h2><strong>4.
+      Alltrails app and pay for the Alltrails Pro plan, it is worth it.</p><p>Before you leave for the day, download the maps of all the hikes you plan on doing that day because most places don't have reception and you can start losing reception as early as an hour away from the destination.
+Now, most places do have signs on the trail, and as long as you know which trails to follow you are okay, but not all have signs and if you don't have a map you CAN get lost!</p><p>For instance, Birthing Cave in Sedona has no signs and we passed by it and ended up walking for 2 hours in the hear with no reception.
+That is NO FUN!</p><p>&nbsp;</p><h2><strong>4.
+Plan ahead:</strong></h2><p>Thanks to
-      Plan ahead:</strong></h2><p>Thanks to Covid, Most of the people hiking in the US are Americans, and Americans tend to plan their trips years in advance so do take that into consideration when you're planning a trip, especially if you're traveling during the busy season.
+      Covid, Most of the people hiking in the US are the locals, and Americans tend to plan their trips years in advance so do take that into consideration when you're planning a trip, especially if you're traveling during the busy season (vacation days and holidays).
 If you don't plan ahead it might be hard for you to find accommodation, book activities, or even find campgrounds available.</p><p>You can always make reservations with free cancelation if need be, and change plans while on the go, just